Sani Abacha

 Abacha's seizure of power was the last successful coup d'état in Nigerian military history.
 He wielded power with an unyielding attitude and his rule heralded an unprecedented total disregard for human rights with several political assassinations and summary executions of dissidents and political opponents in Nigeria.
-His rule drew disrepute to the country with Nigeria becoming a pariah state in international relations particularly with regards to the execution of environmental activist Ken Saro-Wiwa.
+His rule drew disrepute to the country with Nigeria becoming a pariah state in international relations particularly with regard to the execution of environmental activist Ken Saro-Wiwa.

 Sani Abacha was considered one of the twentieth century's most corrupt dictators and as a kleptocrat for the alleged embezzlement of US$2-5 billion.
-Abacha, and his family, allegedly hid most of the loot abroad in Switzerland, as well as in other jurisdictions including Liechtenstein, the United Kingdom and the United States.
+Abacha, and his family, allegedly hid most of the loot in Switzerland, as well as in other jurisdictions including Liechtenstein, the United Kingdom and the United States.
 Abacha's death on 8 June 1998 brought about the Nigerian Fourth Republic a year later and he was succeeded as Nigeria's head of state by General Abdulsalami Abubakar.

 Early life

-A professed Muslim, Abacha was born and brought up in Kano to a Kanuri family originally from present-day Borno State.
-He attended the Nigerian Military Training College in Kaduna, and was commissioned in 1963 after he had attended the Mons Officer Cadet School in Aldershot, England.
+A professed Muslim, Sani Abacha was born and brought up in Kano to a Kanuri family originally from present-day Borno State.
+He attended the Nigerian Military Training College in Kaduna 1962, and was commissioned in 1963 after he had attended the Mons Officer Cadet School in Aldershot, England.